 CoLoCoding Beyond Healthcare Provider Data

 The powerful CoLoCode feature is available only from CarePrecise.
 It is present in CarePrecise datasets wherever location data is available, (with the exception of the OtherPracticeLocations table at this time).
-But it can also be used on any dataset that contains street address field(s) (line 1 only, or lines 1 and 2), city, state, and Zip Code® (5-digit or Zip+4) fields, and a unique ID field.
+But it can also be used on any dataset that contains street address field(s) (line 1 only, or lines 1 and 2), Zip Code® (5-digit or Zip+4) fields, and a unique ID field (such as the NPI).